Klintzkopf

 The Klintzkopf, located in the French region of Alsace, is the fifth-highest summit of the Vosges Mountains.

 Geography

 The mountain is divided between the French municipalities of Guebwiller and Munster (department of Haut-Rhin, Alsace).

 The Klintzkopf is part of a nature reserve and it only can be accessed from July to November.
 It hosts the highest beech forest of the Vosges Mountains.

+To the northwest lies the Lauchenkopf.

 Access to the summit

 The summit of the Klintzkopf can be accessed on foot from the nearby Route des Crêtes.
 It offers a good point of view of the southern part of the Vosges Mountains.